 LLMs

 What exactly is an LLM?
-Simply put, it is a statistical model that takes text as input, and through a calculated probability distribution, and outputs text that it predicts is desired based upon the input.
+Simply put, it is a statistical model that takes a string of text as input, and outputs text that it predicts is desired based upon the input.
 The LLM is a tool used in the AI subfield of Natural Language Processing (NLP), which deals with analyzing and predicting text data from all different types of sources.
+The “Language” part of the LLM is straightforward enough, but the “Large” part is where these models start to shine.
+GPT 3, which was the most well-known of these models we when started this project, used an unfathomable amount of data as its training data.
+Approximately everything that had been put on the internet up until June of 2021 was downloaded, then arranged in such a way that all that data could be used for model creation, resulting in over 175 billion parameters.
+We can think of parameters as columns on a spreadsheet, with each row being an observation or training example.

-In 1954 the Georgetown-IBM experiment successfully translated 60 Russian sentences into English in the first well-known public demonstration of this type of technology.
+LLMs are not exactly new though, in 1954 the Georgetown-IBM experiment successfully translated 60 Russian sentences into English in the first well-known public demonstration of this type of technology.
 Work on this topic stalled for some time, as computing power took time to catch up to the theoretical work of mathematicians, until 2001 when Bengio et al published their paper “A Neural Probabilistic Language Model” which outlined using neural networks to process large amounts of text much faster than had previously been accomplished, but they were still hampered by technological restrictions.

 That all changed in 2017 when Google researchers published their paper titled “Attention is All You Need”, which introduced the Transformer model.
 Prior to Google’s paper, neural networks like the recurrent neural network, the convolutional neural network, and the long short-term memory network, had vastly improved over the 1990’s and 2000’s, but they were still expensive to train in terms of computing time and power required.
 The transformer model was a new type of neural network architecture that allowed for a model to be trained in parallel using many computers which could be equipped with millions of dollars of special processing units designed specifically for AI tasks.
 For reference, the GPT in ChatGPT stands for “Generative Pretrained Transformer”.
 Researchers were, practically overnight, now able to train a model with billions of parameters in a fraction of the time it would take to train a “traditional” neural network, and that is where we find ourselves now.